hohler/Mensa-Webservice/README.md

     }
 }
 ```
-In this case the attribute code is set to the number 404.
+In this case the attribute code is set to the number 404 (see http codes).
-The message attribute msg describes the error in a more human readable way.
+The message attribute msg describes the error.

 ####Get daily menuplan on a specific date
 The date format is ISO 8601.
 E.g.: 2013-12-24